2010 Novak Djokovic tennis season: Clay court season

+French Open

 Djokovic entered the French Open seeded third.
-He defeated Evgeny Korolev, Kei Nishikori, Victor Hănescu, and Robby Ginepri en route to the quarter-finals; his opponent there was Jürgen Melzer.
-No. 22 seed Melzer overcame Djokovic in 4 hours and 15 minutes with Djokovic having had a two sets to love advantage.
+He defeated Evgeny Korolev, Kei Nishikori, Victor Hănescu, and Robby Ginepri en route to the quarter-finals, where he lost to No. 22 Jürgen Melzer in a five-set match that lasted 4 hours and 15 minutes, marking the only time he lost a match at a major after leading two sets to love.
 Despite suffering from hayfever-like symptoms, Djokovic managed to save two match points before eventually relinquishing the match.
 It was the first time Melzer reached the last four of a Grand Slam event.

+Grass court season

+Djokovic then won the first ATP doubles titles of his career at the Aegon Championships, pairing with Jonathan Erlich to beat Karol Beck and David Škoch in the final.

 Wimbledon

-Again seeded third, Djokovic defeated Olivier Rochus, Taylor Dent and Albert Montañés to set up a fourth round encounter with former Wimbledon champion Lleyton Hewitt.
+Again seeded third, Djokovic defeated Olivier Rochus, Taylor Dent and Albert Montañés to set up a fourth-round encounter with former Wimbledon champion Lleyton Hewitt.
 Djokovic eventually progressed to his second Wimbledon semi-final against Tomáš Berdych, the Czech having upset Roger Federer in the previous round.
 "Djokovic had won both the previous matches between the two and as the world no. 3 was the higher-ranked player, far more experienced at this level, having played in six previous semi-finals."
 Nevertheless, Berdych overcame Djokovic in straight sets, setting up a final with Rafael Nadal.

+Fall hard court season

+Djokovic then competed at the Canadian Open in Toronto, where he lost to Federer in the semifinals.
+Djokovic also competed in doubles with Nadal in a one-time, high-profile partnership.
+This had not happened since 1976, when Jimmy Connors and Arthur Ashe as No. 1 and No. 2 paired together as a doubles team.
+They lost in the first round to Canadians Milos Raonic and Vasek Pospisil.

+Cincinnati Open

+Djokovic then lost to Roddick in the quarterfinals of the Cincinnati Open.

 US Open

 Djokovic came very close to losing in his opening round against Viktor Troicki in extreme heat.
-He then defeated Philipp Petzschner, James Blake and Mardy Fish, and number 17 seed Gaël Monfils, all in straight sets to reach the US Open semifinals for the fourth consecutive year.
+He then defeated Philipp Petzschner, James Blake, Mardy Fish, and no. 17 seed Gaël Monfils, all in straight sets, to reach the US Open semifinals for the fourth consecutive year.
 In the semifinals, Djokovic defeated Roger Federer in five sets after saving 2 match points with forehand winners while serving to stay in the match at 4–5 in the 5th set.
 It was Djokovic's first victory over Federer at the US Open in four attempts and his first victory over Federer in a Major since the 2008 Australian Open.
 Djokovic lost to Nadal in the final, a match that saw Nadal complete his career Grand Slam.

+China Open

+After helping Serbia defeat the Czech Republic 3–2 to make it to the Davis Cup final, Djokovic competed at the China Open as the top seed, where he successfully defended his title after defeating David Ferrer in the final.
+At the Shanghai Masters, Djokovic made a semifinal appearance, losing to Federer.